cdl-geneseo/geneseo-dictionary/K/Kik.md

 # Kik

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Kik

 Created by  Unknown User (aof1), last modified by  Unknown User (mp31) on Apr 12, 2019

 n.
 A free application for smartphones that allows users to chat privately by exchanging kik names, rather than sharing phone numbers87% of Geneseo students surveyed knew this word.
 Out of those surveyed, 0% believed the word to have Geneseo origins.(Fox, G-M, 2015) As of 2019, 45% of students surveyed knew this word and 0% thought that this word originated in Geneseo.
 Many students surveyed noted that this was an app that was popular &quot;5 years ago.&quot; (Pigliacelli, 2019)